This incredible slow cooker Mongolian beef is bound to be a hit at home and is so easy to prepare.

 If you’re curious about how much of an impact this delicious Mongolian beef will have on your diet, then you can find all the nutritional information you need below.

 Keep in mind this information is estimated so it may not be 100% correct.
 It also doesn’t consider any extras such as rice that you might have with it.

 There are so many different types of beef dishes that you can cook in the slow cooker.
-Beef is just a perfect meat for cooking for long periods as it will come out deliciously tender.
+Beef is just perfect meat for cooking for long periods as it will come out deliciously tender.
 For example, the beef goulash is a delicious stew that’s packed with vegetables and tender chunks of beef.
-Certainly a good dish for the winter.
+Indeed a tasty dish for the winter.

-I hope this slow cooker Mongolian beef cooks up to be amazing and is packed full of flavour just like how it was for me.
-If you have any feedback, tips, or a variation that you would like to share then please don’t hesitate to leave a comment below.
+I hope this slow cooker Mongolian beef cooks up to be amazing and is packed full of flavor just like how it was for me.
+If you have any feedback, tips, or a variation that you would like to share, then please don’t hesitate to leave a comment below.

 I use a 5.5L/6 Quart slow cooker for all the recipes that I have on this website unless specified.
 If you have a smaller or larger slow cooker then you might need to adjust the ingredients.